In the Land of the Deaf: Synopsis

 This film focuses on the interrelationships between Deaf culture and language in France.
 Its overview encompasses a broad range of perspectives, contrasting the stories of a family who has been deaf and thriving for five generations with the story of a woman whose deafness was misunderstood, causing her to be confined for a time in an asylum for the insane.
 The documentary features d/Deaf and hard of hearing people of all ages and from all walks of life.
 With their profound deafness in common, the children and adults featured in this film communicate their dreams and thoughts through sign language.
 In one segment, Philibert focuses his camera on group of schoolchildren who are learning how to communicate in a world where they must read lips and speak words.
 The personal lives of some of the pupils and various adults are explored, including an actor, a sign-language teacher, and an engaged couple.

-Co-production
+Production

+Financing

 This documentary was co-produced by multinational partners, which reduced the financial risks inherent in the project; and co-production also ensured enhanced distribution opportunities.